 It should also be noted that nitrogen cannot be sequestered like carbon can, so reducing the emissions of nitrous oxide can play a large role in Agricultural Soil Management.
 Nitrous Oxide released from agricultural soils currently contributes almost 70 percent of the total nitrous oxide emissions in the US.
 Reducing Nitrogen losses from agricultural soils and manure has the potential to significantly reduce agricultural GHG emissions.

 Although it remains a challenge to accurately measure the amount of nitrous oxide being emitted from farm fields due to many variables.
 We do know that nitrous oxide is roughly 300X more powerful than carbon dioxide in terms of GHG emissions and qualify for carbon credits.
-We also know Zeolite will bind and hold nitrogen in the manure, which in turn reduces the amount of nitrous oxide being released.
+We also know Zeolite will bind and hold nitrogen in the manure, which in turn reduces the amount of nitrous oxide is released.
 As stated earlier, “Zeolite will play an important role in the nutrient management plan of the future.”
 Additional testing is needed to quantify this benefit for GHG credits.

 Composting with Zeolite: